 on behalf of Scottish Schools Pipe Band Championships

-At Holyrood Partnership, we always ensure our PR campaigns have a voice
+At Holyrood PR, we always ensure our PR campaigns have a voice

 Today’s 24-hour news culture – and the non-stop whirlwind of social media – means there is a lot of competition for any business or organisation that wants to cut through the noise and have their story told.